ghengeveld/angularjs-workshop/README.md

-# Joy of Coding AngularJS session
+# Workshop: Learning AngularJS

-Welcome to the Joy of Coding AngularJS session.
-We hope you have fun, check the *Usage* section below for installation instructions and instructions on loading the different environments.
+Welcome to the Learning AngularJS workshop.
+I hope you have fun, check the *Usage* section below for installation instructions and instructions on loading the different environments.

-*- Kees, Robin, Jettro*
+*- Robin*

 ## Usage